derek12313/csci3170_project/README.md

    - Includes functionality for searching for parts and performing transaction.

 4. **`subSection/Manager.java`**
+   - The Manager class runs database queries for sales-related tasks like listing, counting, and summarizing data.
+   - It uses SQL and user inputs with validation to display results interactively.

 5. **`subSection/Utility.java`**
    - Provides utility methods for common operations, such as prompting the user for input and printing query results.